How to Import From China to Sell Profitably in 2021August 5, 2021 in Blog, Importing, Portal: Importing, Portal: Products

 Once you determine what a normal cost is for your items you can try to negotiate pricing.
 However, prices in China are becoming more and more fixed and negotiation is becoming more difficult.
 A 5-10% discount off of quoted prices can often be significant.

 Where you can negotiate is minimum order quantities (MOQ).
 Like I mentioned, often you can negotiate the suppliers quoted MOQ down by 50% or more.

 In the future, when you start to place larger and larger orders, you can start to negotiate more on price.
 In the beginning though, you don’t have a lot of leverage.

 When you are arranging payment terms with your supplier, the most common terms you will come across will be 30/70.
 That means you pay 30% when the order is placed and 70% upon completion.
 Never accept an order requiring a 100% deposit unless the order is small (less than $2000).

-Payment is almost always made by wire transfer or sometimes referred to as TT (telegraphic transfer).
+Once you get to larger orders ($2000+) payment is almost always made by wire transfer or sometimes referred to as TT (telegraphic transfer).
 Payment by credit card or PayPal is generally not accepted for orders larger than $5000 or so.

 How to Ensure You Receive High-Quality Products